joshuaskelly/twitch-observer/README.md

 ### 1. Installation

-To install twitch-observer you need to download this GitHub repo and call `pip` in your shell of choice:
+To install twitch-observer clone from the [repo](https://github.com/JoshuaSkelly/twitch-observer) and use:

 ```
-$ cd \path\to\twitch-observer
 $ pip install .
 ```
+Directly installing from PyPI will be supported in the future.

 ### 2. Create an Observer